smaddula82/DevTownProject/README.md

 # DevTownProject
 **Project_2_Secret_Message.ipynb**
 This project about the listing the files in a directory and renaming the files in same directory.
-After downloading the files, Place the folder content/sample_data in C:\ drive Run the Project_2_Secret_Message.ipynb to see the output
+After downloading the files, Place the folder content/sample_data in C:\ drive and rename the file names like 89berkeley.jpg,59miami.jpg,29san diego.jpg
+Run the Project_2_Secret_Message.ipynb to see the output

 **AFTER_Project_2_Problem_with_functions.ipynb**